- Your baby is rolling over from back to tummy.

 - The slow transition out of the swaddle starts by leaving just one arm of your baby out of the swaddle initially.
 This is considered safe even when your baby is showing signs of rolling.
 Leaving one arm tucked in is a good way to counteract the Moro reflex that can startle and wake your baby in those early months.

 - After several days, you can move to both arms out.
 The swaddle can remain secure around your baby's chest to maintain the security they are used to.
 You can do this for a few days or really for as long as your baby is comfortable that way.

-- The last step in this process is to take the wing off completely and stop swaddling.
-Most parents choose to use a wearable weighted blanket.
-With the Dream Wearable Weighted Blanket, you simply remove the wing.
+- The last step in this process is to take the wings off completely and stop swaddling.
+Most parents choose to use a wearable blanket after they've moved on from swaddling.
+With the Dreamland Baby Wearable Weighted Blanket, you simply remove the detachable wing.
 Baby is able to keep the wearable weighted blanket they've used all along without having to get used to a different feeling of something new.

 2. Use the "Cold Turkey" Method to Unswaddle